Introduction to Microsoft Azure Storage

 Finally, you can specify that a container and its blobs, or a specific blob, are available for public access.
 When you indicate that a container or blob is public, anyone can read it anonymously; no authentication is required.
 Public containers and blobs are useful for exposing resources such as media and documents that are hosted on websites.
 To decrease network latency for a global audience, you can cache blob data used by websites with the Azure CDN.

 See Using Shared Access Signatures (SAS) for more information on shared access signatures.
 See Manage anonymous read access to containers and blobs and Authentication for the Azure Storage Services for more information on secure access to your storage account.

 When you create a storage account, you can select one of the following replication options:

 Locally redundant storage (LRS).
 Locally redundant storage maintains three copies of your data.
-LRS is replicated three times within a single facility in a single region.
-LRS protects your data from normal hardware failures, but not from the failure of a single facility.
+LRS is replicated three times within a single data center in a single region.
+LRS protects your data from normal hardware failures, but not from the failure of a single data center.

 LRS is offered at a discount.
 For maximum durability, we recommend that you use geo-redundant storage, described below.